 We think that it is possible to end rough sleeping.
-To do this there needs to be a commitment from governments across Britain to develop a strategy to tackle rough sleeping.
 All public services have their role to play in preventing people from ending up on the streets.
 This includes health services and the criminal justice system.

 Our research into the scale and experience of rough sleeping including enforcement interventions.